 When will test sailings begin?

 On May 5, 2021, the CDC has provided cruise lines with instructions on how to conduct test sailings.

 Royal Caribbean has received permission for the following cruise ships to start test cruises:

-- Symphony of the Seas – Aug.
-1 from PortMiami
+- Liberty of the Seas – Sep.
+17 from Galveston, TX (4 Nights)

 More test cruises are likely, with each ship needing to conduct test cruises in order to be certified by the CDC.

 Prior to starting any test cruises, the CDC wants all cruise lines to ensure there are adequate health and safety protections for crew members.